KVSSKPRADEEP/MLOPS/README.md

-# Salary Prediction using Linear regression Model deploying.
+# Salary Prediction using Linear regression Model deploying over Docker.

 We use the dockerfile intially to enter the image bulit by dockerfile. and next we use the docker run command to perform the operation of running the shell of the image that was built.